 - Ever-repeating problems – what’s the worst is that the ways we deal with the ups and downs of life just create more problems.
 For instance, we’re in a bad relationship and the way we are acting is just making it worse.
 We break up, but then because we had reinforced our bad habits, we repeat the same patterns in our next relationship.
 It too turns bad.

 Our unhappiness and short-lived happiness don’t just arise out of thin air, but from a wide range of causes and conditions.
 External factors, like the society we live in, serve as the conditions for our problems to arise; but for the actual cause, Buddha instructed us to look at our own minds.
 Our own disturbing emotions – hatred, envy, greed and so on – drive us to compulsively think, speak and act in ultimately self-destructive ways.

 Buddha saw even deeper and uncovered the true cause that underlies even these emotional states: the way we understand reality.
 This includes unawareness and confusion about the long-term effects of our behavior, and a strong misconception about how we, others, and the world exist.
 Instead of seeing the interconnectedness of everything, we tend to think that things exist all by themselves, independent of external factors.

 Third Noble Truth: True Stopping of Suffering

 Buddha pointed out that we don’t need to put up with this, because if we can uproot the cause, then the result will not arise.
-If we get rid of our confusion about reality, the problems will never be able to come back.
+If we get rid of our confusion about reality, the problems will never be able to come back again.
 He wasn’t just talking about one or two of our problems – he said we will stop creating new problems altogether.

 Fourth Noble Truth: True Path of Mind